Liu Ba (Three Kingdoms): Managing Liu Bei's economy

-When Liu Bei started his campaign against Liu Zhang, he made a oath with his soldiers.
+When Liu Bei started his campaign against Liu Zhang, he made an oath with his soldiers.
 That If their great enterprise is successful then the government treasury with all his goods shall be all theirs.
 And so when his army conquered Chengdu, all the soldiers threw away their shields and spears and compete with one another to the various stores to take valuable items.
 Soon the military supplies were falling and Liu Bei was deeply worried about this.
 Liu Ba told him: "It is simple!
 You simply have to issue coins worth a hundred coins (直百五銖; zhi bai wu zhu), have the price for them stable and order your officials to manage the government markets."
 Liu Bei followed his advice and within several months, all the government treasury was full again.

 Liu Bei's imperial pretensions and death

 In 219, Liu Bei declared himself King of Hanzhong and Liu Ba was promoted to be the Master of Writing (尚書) and soon took Fa Zheng's position as Prefect of the Masters of Writing (尚書令).
 Liu Ba himself conducted with purity and integrity.
 He would not engage in the management of property or production.
 Moreover, because he was not originally an officer of Liu Bei, he feared that he would face jealousy, doubt and suspicion.
 Therefore, Liu Ba was also respectful and always kept his composure.
 He was tranquil and did not engage in personal matters.
 He would speak of nothing but official business.

 Around this time, Liu Bei was set to claim the imperial title for himself.
 Liu Ba did not think that Liu Bei should take the imperial throne yet and wanted him to change his mind.
 He joined with the registrar, Yong Mao (雍茂) to disagree with Liu Bei.
 Later, Liu Bei used another problem as an excuse to have Yong Mao killed.
 And so people from far away stopped joining him.

 When Liu Bei took the title of Emperor, he had Liu Ba write all the documents, admonitions and decrees.
 He died in 222.
 After his death, when Chen Qun of the enemy state of Wei wrote to Zhuge Liang, when they would speak about Liu Ba, Chen Qun referred to him as "Lord Liu Zichu" (劉君子初) in his letter as a sign of his great respect for Liu Ba.